GoldHEN/GoldHEN_Plugins_SDK/README.md

 If you are sure you won't be rebuilding the GoldHEN SDK, then you can include stuff from `include/`, run `make` for Linux or `build_static.bat` for Windows to build a static library `libGoldHEN_Hook.a` and then use it in your project for the implementation of the headers.

+# Troubleshooting log crashes

+If you ran into crashes related to print logging (usually during VA args assignment clearing stack) you can try building with printf `make PRINTF=1` and `./build.sh -printf` in main plugin repository.

 ## Credits

 - [Everyone at Mira/OpenOrbis Team](https://github.com/OpenOrbis)